 We offer appointments with an adviser Monday-Friday, 9:00 a.m. - 4:00 p.m.
 PST.
 Appointments need to be scheduled at least one day in advance and can be made up to two weeks out, with new appointment slots becoming available on a daily, rolling basis.
 To schedule an appointment, both current students and prospective students can use our online scheduling tool to book an appointment on a day and time that works for them.
 Phone appointments are also offered if Zoom is not available.

-Drop-in appointments are perfect for quick questions or basic advising and do not require an appointment.
-Drop-in advising is managed on a first-come, first seen basis through zoom.
-These are the following hours for Winter Quarter 2021:
+Drop-ins are perfect for quick questions or basic advising and do not require an appointment.
+Drop-in advising is managed on a first-come, first-seen basis through Zoom.
+Here is the schedule for drop-ins this Spring Quarter 2021: